firesharkstudios/butterfly-server/README.md

 The above C# code...
 - Defines a simple API to insert and delete *todo* records
 - Listens for WebSocket connections at */ws*
-- Defines a *todos* channel that clients can subscribe (receiving both the initial *todo* records and any changes to the *todo* records)
+- Allows clients to subscribe to a *todos* channel (clients receive both the initial *todo* records **and** any changes to the *todo* records)

-See [Butterfly.Example.HelloWorld.Server](https://github.com/firesharkstudios/butterfly-server-dotnet/tree/master/Butterfly.Example.HelloWorld.Server) for the working server code.
+See [Butterfly.Example.Todo.Server](https://github.com/firesharkstudios/butterfly-server-dotnet/tree/master/Butterfly.Example.Todo.Server) for the working server code.

 ### The Client